andrebrait/DATROMTool/README.md

 Currently, DATROMTool supports:

 - Parsing DAT files in the Logiqx format
-- Parse additional information from names in the No-Intro naming convention, such as:
+- Parsing additional information from names in the No-Intro naming convention, such as:
     - Regions
     - Languages
     - Version/Revision